 Our guide to safeguarding your home's value while you live abroad.

 ‘Lots of Brits I meet are winging it,’ Karen adds.
 ‘For many, the “good life” has turned into the “struggle life”.’
-And with Brexit adding another layer of uncertainty, many want to return, says Dave Spokes of lobbying group Expat Citizen Rights in EU (Ecreu).
+And after the Brexit vote added another layer of uncertainty, many started to want to return, says Dave Spokes of lobbying group Expat Citizen Rights in EU (Ecreu).
 ‘It’s most difficult for those who are trapped in houses that aren’t worth as much as they paid for them, and they can’t sell.’

 Expats often want to spend their final years in the UK.